htammen/cap-mtx-ext-sample/README.md

 So they need to be installed as global packages.
 `npm i -g typescript`
 `npm i -g ts-node`**

+## Just run the app

+The current version of the app is available at [BTP](https://hx2lrw77df7sk40dc2-dev-app1.cfapps.eu20.hana.ondemand.com/).
+Just login with any user of the global SAP IdP. *If it's not running I (Helmut) haven't started the HANA database of my free tier account that day.
+In that case <a href="mailto:helmut.tammen.ext@nexontis.com">contact</a> me or run it in your BTP account like described below.

 ## Project structure